FAQs

 • What additional information does Chief request from employees of extra small businesses?

-We welcome extra-small business employees (company size under 30 full-time employees) whose experience within the last two years meets our membership criteria OR whose business generates $1M or more in annual revenue.
-For these reasons we may request additional information including:
+We welcome extra-small business employees (company size under 30 full-time employees) whose experience within the last two years meets our membership criteria OR whose current business generated $2M or more in annual revenue, during the current fiscal year.
+For these reasons, we may request additional information or documentation including:

 • Prior titles and company sizes